Summer schools abroad

 If you can’t get hold of a course description before the deadline, you should send your application before the deadline and state that you will be sending the course description at a later date.

-In order for the board of studies to assess if a course can be approved in advance, you must attach a sufficient course description.
+In order for the board of studies to assess if a course can be pre-approved, you must attach a sufficient course description.

 If the course description does not meet the requirements for content and form, you will be asked to obtain additional information on the course, which will delay the processing of your application.